-There are a whole range of boilers made specifically for saving customers money on their gas bills.
-There has even been a huge government initiative to get people to install up to date super efficient boilers.
+There is a whole range of boilers made specifically for saving customers money on their gas bills.
+There has even been a huge government initiative to get people to install up to date super-efficient boilers.

 What to do instead of turning your boiler off